davidtimmons/davidtimmons.github.io/metalsmith/src/index.md

 fascinating to me.

 I currently work as a full stack software engineer at Roll Forward, creator of the Towny mobile app.
-I work with Node.js, MariaDB, ReactNative, and AngularJS to maintain our backend systems, support our business users, and contribute to our mobile product.
+I work with Node.js, MariaDB, React Native, and AngularJS to maintain our backend systems, support our business users, and contribute to our mobile product.